-Whole Foods’ self-titled trend Phat Fats refers to the growing popularity of paleo, grain-free, keto, paleo and vegan diets.
-Protein rich and low in carb alternatives are hitting the shelves and new in-store categories such as vegan and fodmap food ranges are growing in popularity.
+Whole Foods self-titled trend Phat Fats refers to the growing popularity of paleo, grain-free, keto, paleo and vegan diets.
+Protein-rich and low in carb alternatives are hitting the shelves and new in-store categories such as vegan and fodmap food ranges are growing in popularity.

-Here at Essence we predict an increase in consumption of vegan flakes; not only are these vegan substitutes gluten free but sit within the paleo and raw ranges on shelf.
+Here at Essence, we predict an increase in consumption of vegan flakes; not only are these vegan substitutes gluten-free but sit within the paleo and raw ranges on the shelf.
 Nutritional Yeast flakes, Nori flakes and Wakame flakes are rich in B vitamins, carotenes and fibre.
 These sea vegetables help alkalise our bodies from the over-acidity of the modern diet and contain 10 to 20 times more bioavailable minerals and vitamins than land vegetables.
 According to Whole Foods, consumers are exploring new depths of ocean flavours with superfood properties comparable to unique varietals of algae and kelp.
 It appears there’s a shift from seaweed snacks to the omega-3 rich sea greens and marine foods.

-We’ve also noticed a steady increase in popularity of superfood tablets and capsules.
+We’ve also noticed a steady increase in the popularity of superfood tablets and capsules.
 Infamous for their antioxidant properties and strong source of minerals, we continue to formulate turmeric, maca, beetroot, kombucha and ACV tablets.
 From the consumer’s perspective, what better way to supplement your lifestyle and boost antioxidant levels than a superfood-packed capsule?

-Many companies are satisfying the needs of the millennials however the ageing population are growing increasingly more knowledgeable on health and anti-ageing supplements.
+Many companies are satisfying the needs of the millennials however the ageing population are growing increasingly more knowledgeable on health and anti-aging supplements.
 Functional collagen powders are an easy to digest anti-ageing solution that protects from free radical damage and supports healthy collagen formation.

 Another trend for 2019 is the demand for personalised nutrition.
-The increasing consumer interest and education in health, wellness and clean living is resulting in consumers taking their health into their own hands and optimising their lives through customised nutrition and diet.
+The increasing consumer interest and education in health, wellness and clean living are resulting in consumers taking their health into their own hands and optimising their lives through customised nutrition and diet.

-The possibilities for formulations, technological innovations and new product development is endless for 2019 – and we’re excited to be at the core of it!
+The possibilities for formulations, technological innovations and new product development is endless for 2019 and we’re excited to be at the core of it!